bridgesense/dotfiles/README.md

 bash install <username>
 ```
 IMPORTANT: If you have newer hardware, I would encourage the installation of
-Trisquel 11 instead.
-What I've found that Trisquel 10 runs very hot!
-Even with
+Trisquel 11 instead, even though it is currently in beta.
+What I've found that
-TLP and several other plugins to assist with this, the problem persists.
+Trisquel 10 runs very hot!
+Even with TLP and several other plugins to assist with
+this, the problem persists.

 NOTE: This configuration script requires at least 32gb or more assigned to the
 root partition.
 The graphical installation of Trisquel only assigns 20gb
 or 5% of available disk space.
 You may want to use the text installation
 instead to specify the size of the root partition.

-#### My Trisquel 11 workstation configuration
+#### My Trisquel 11 configuration

 ```bash
 curl https://raw.githubusercontent.com/bridgesense/dotfiles/master/workstation/trisquel-11-beta > ~/install